 The history of RedPlanet cannot be separated from the late 20th Century history of collectivism and Community Arts.
 The makeup and operations of Australia’s poster workshops were heavily influenced by Sydney’s Earthworks Poster Collective.
 It was the first poster collective in Australia, operating for eight years from 1972-1980.

 Poster collectives operated on a democratic basis and decisions were made collectively.
-Usually the philosophy of these groups was based on leftist politics and the feminist principles.
+Usually the philosophy of these groups was based on leftist politics and feminist principles.
 The philosophical beliefs led to the formation of community arts programs and a policy of providing access to the means of image and message making to the local population.
 Community arts received official support with the election of the Whitlam government when the Community Arts Committee of the Australia Council was established in 1973.

 RP22